spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/05-tenant-cluster.md

 |Networking|Spectro Cloud Responsibility|Customer Responsibility|
 |Add-Ons|Spectro Cloud & Customer Responsibility|Customer Responsibility|

-We ensure our out-of-the-box core layers are secure.
-Customers are responsible for security if they bring their own packs.
+We ensure our out-of-the-box core layer packs are secure.
+You ensure security for custom packs and add-on packs you bring to Palette.
 Palette provides defaults for its out-of-the-box add-on layers based on third-party best practices.
-Customers have the flexibility to tune the configuration to best fit their needs, making it a shared responsibility.
+You have the flexibility to tune the configuration to fit your needs, making security a shared responsibility.

 ## Cloud Infrastructure Security

-When deployed in a public cloud, Kubernetes nodes from tenant clusters are deployed within a logically isolated virtual network (e.g., VPC in AWS) that has private and public subnets.
+In a public cloud, Kubernetes nodes in tenant clusters are deployed within a logically isolated virtual network that has private and public subnets.
 The control plane and worker nodes for the Kubernetes cluster are launched in a private network.
 All ports on the nodes are protected from external access.

 Each tenant cluster has a management agent that runs as a pod.
 This agent has an outbound internet connection to Palette using static Network Address Translation (NAT) with Transport Layer Security (TLS) protocol v1.2 or higher and a hardened cipher suite.
 The agent periodically reports health, heartbeat, and statistics and connects to Palette's public repository over HTTPS for any out-of-the-box integration packs.